-The Office of Research announces the continuation of the Central RSCA Grant Program for Unit 3 faculty for their research, scholarship and creative activities.
-Funding is provided by the Academic Affairs Division and, if available, by the CSU Chancellor’s Office.
+The SJSU Office of Research offers the RSCA Seed Grant Program (formerly known as the CSU Central RSCA Grant Program) for Unit 3 faculty for their research, scholarship and creative activities.
+Funding is provided by the Division of Research and Innovation and, if available, by the CSU Chancellor’s Office.
 Applicants are invited to submit proposals for funding to assist them as they advance an on-going RSCA project or as they launch a new avenue of RSCA.
 Faculty who receive funding through this program are expected to submit a report on award results, share their accomplishments at a campus-wide event, and serve as a resource for prospective applicants.
-More information about Call for Proposal 2020-2021, please visit Research and Innovation website.
+Find more information about this grant here.

-Multidisciplinary RSCA Stimulus Grant
+RSCA Equipment Grant

 Just-in-Time Grant Program

 Faculty who have submitted RSCA Metric Data to the College of Science may request funds from the Just-in-Time Grant program for any research-related need at any time during the year.
 The request need only be a brief description of what is needed and how the funds will advance the research agenda of the requester, and a brief budget.
 Please submit requests to email@example.com with the title "JIT Request".
 All such requests are reviewed by the CoS Research Committee, which evaluates the merit of the request.
 Evaluations are forwarded to the Dean for a final funding decision.
 We endeavor to release Just-in-Time funds according to the following schedule: half in the first quarter, one quarter in the second quarter, one eighth in the third quarter, and one eighth in the final quarter.
 This method balances providing funds early to maximally stimulate research with retaining some funds to meet unforeseen needs.